openwebf/webf/website/docs/tutorials/guides-for-web-developer/overview.md

 2. [WhatWG](https://spec.whatwg.org/): This group defines the HTML and DOM and other Web API specifications.
 3. [TC39](https://tc39.es/): This group defines the features of the JavaScript language and its built-in APIs.

+All the features provided by WebF strictly follow the above standards.
+These standards make it possible to deploy your web apps for both WebF and WebView, yielding the same results as expected.

 ## Utilize Flutter to enhance your Web

 WebF is built on top of the Flutter framework.